lit/lit/dev-docs/design/how-lit-html-works.md

 <ol type="a">
 <li>

-**Prepare**: The first time render is called for each unique TTL, create a `<template>` element containing the static HTML and Lit `TemplateParts` encoding a mapping for each dynamic JavaScript value to its location in the static HTML.
+**Prepare**: The first time render is called for each unique TTL, create a `<template>` element containing the static HTML and Lit `TemplatePart`s encoding a mapping for each dynamic JavaScript value to its location in the static HTML.

 </li>
 <li>